killhamster/drilfiction/README.md

 All of these can be installed via `pip`

 ### How to use it:
-I personally use PyCharm IDE to run and manage the bot, but you can run it wherever you want as you do it with python 3.
+I just run it from a terminal since I'm a scrub, but you can run it wherever you want as you do it with python 3.
+I'm considering creating a web and app version.
 Steps:
 1. You will need to create a [Twitter App](https://developer.twitter.com/en/apps) linked to an account.
 Get the API keys needed in order to access.
 2. Edit bot.cfg with your parameters.
 Otherwise it won't work.
 See below
-3. Enjoy. (at your own risk)
+3. Enjoy.
+Or don't.
+Whatever.

 ### Configuration:
-The configuration is pretty straightfoward, here's the default one for the current version [2.0]:
+The configuration is pretty straightforward, here's the default one for the current version [1.0]:

 ```
 [Twitter]
 # Set the access keys.
 Get yours on developer.twitter.com.
 Do not use quotes.
 CONSUMER_KEY =
 CONSUMER_SECRET =
 ACCESS_KEY =
 ACCESS_SECRET =

 [Bot]